On the fragility of periodic tori for families of symplectic twist maps: Introduction and main results

 \subsection{Acknowledgements}

 J.E.M and A.S. acknowledge the support of the INdAM-GNAMPA grant ``{\it Spectral and dynamical properties of Hamiltonian systems}''.
-A.S. have been also supported by the research project PRIN Project 2017S35EHN ``{\it Regular and stochastic behavior in dynamical systems}'' of the Italian Ministry of Education and Research (MIUR) and by the MIUR Department of Excellence grant CUP E83C18000100006.
-J.E.M. and A.S. would like to thank Stefano Marmi for motivating discussions about rigidity questions, which inspired part of this work.
-A.S. also wishes to thank Stefano Trapani for very helpful discussions. {The three authors are grateful to Philippe Thieullen for pointing out a mistake in Proposition B.1 in a previous version of the article.}\\
+J.E.M. has been also supported by the research project PRIN 2020XBFL ``{\it Hamiltonian and dispersive PDEs}'' of the Italian Ministry of Education and Research (MIUR).
+A.S. has been also supported by the research project PRIN Project 2017S35EHN ``{\it Regular and stochastic behavior in dynamical systems}'' and by the MIUR Department of Excellence grant 2023-27 MatMod@TOV.
+J.E.M. and A.S. would like to thank Stefano Marmi and Laurent Stolovitch for enriching comments and discussions.
+A.S. also wishes to thank Stefano Trapani for very helpful discussions.
+The three authors are grateful to Jianxing Du, Xifeng Su and Philippe Thieullen for pointing out a mistake in Proposition B.1 in a previous version of the article.
+Finally, they are grateful to the anonymous referees for their careful reading of the paper and for very helpful comments. \\